Black Mask (film): Release

 In May 1999, home video distributor Artisan Entertainment released a re-edited version in the United States theatrically.
 It grossed a reasonable US$4,449,692 ($4,545 per screen) in its opening weekend, and grossed a total of US$12,504,289.

 DVD sales for Black Mask totalled US$48.57 million (HK$380 million) in North America and more than US$50 million worldwide.
 Lionsgate Home Entertainment (successor to Artisan when it acquired in 2003) released a Blu-ray version in the United States on 2 September 2008.

 Alternate versions

 The film is recognised for having multiple versions: Hong Kong (Cantonese), Taiwanese (Mandarin), English (export), United Kingdom (distributed by BMG) and United States (distributed by Artisan Entertainment).

 Hong Kong/Taiwanese versions

 For the Cantonese version, the original Mei Ah DVD is cut for gore, but the remastered DVD restores a scene of blood-spurting.
 The French DVD features the Hong Kong version in the correct form, but contains no English subtitles.

-Featured on DVDs distributed in Taiwan by Long Shong, Ritek and Thundermedia, there is approximately 100 seconds footage exclusive to the Taiwanese version: